- Two paper towels

 - Spray bottle

-- Take the two bags, and label them “leaf” and “stem”.
+- Take the two plastic bags, and label one “leaf” and the other “stem”.

-- Fold each paper towel three times and slip it into a bag.
+- Fold each paper towel three times.
 Use your spray bottle to spray the towel until it is damp.

 - Now you’re ready to start cloning!
 Remove the leaves from the cabbage and set one aside.
 Have an adult cut the stem crossways, close to the bottom where the roots were.